ovaleanu/openshift4.x/docs/ocp4-contrail-kubevirt.md

 ```
 Then you need to restart `virt-handler` pods

-### Creating Virtual Machine on OpenShift Virtualisation
+### Creating Virtual Machines on OpenShift Virtualisation

 Create namespace for the demo.
-I will call it `cnv-demo`.
+I will call it `cnv-demo`

 ```
 $ oc new-project cnv-demo